anandpr1602/TKinter_ROI_Frames_Selector/README.md

 # ROI & Frames Selector
-is a Tkinter-based GUI to select rectangular or circular ROI and choose a set of frames for further image inalysis on Python.
+is a Tkinter-based GUI that loads a variety of multimedia files (or a directory with individual image) and lets the user select a rectangular or a circular region of interest (ROI) and choose the frames of interest for further image inalysis on Python.

 # Requirements:
 ## Tkinter: